- Overview 2019 Best Kids’ Bikes: 14 inch

 Our eldest started on this bike.
 We took the pedals off (not the cranks), she used it as a balance bike for about a week — getting accustomed to a bigger bike and hand brakes, then we put the pedals back on at her request and she was off!

-Our youngest is currently on this bike.
-She insisted upon riding it last summer when she was 2.5 years old even though she could not yet touch the ground!
+Our youngest rode this bike from before she could touch until she was about 4.
 After initially back pedalling, she figured out pedalling and then she was off, too (although we had to stay close for starting and stopping, especially at first, as she could not touch — she eventually figured out how to stop on her own by the end of the summer, tilting the bike enough to touch down on one side).
-She just turned 4 years old so we will finish out this season on the Furi and will likely move to our 16″ wheeled Spawn Banshee in the spring.
+She moved on to our 16″ wheeled Spawn Banshee in the fall.

 Other excellent choices